kexiZeroing/kexiZeroing.github.io/src/blog/start-new-mac.md

     > - reset the proxy: `git config --global --unset http.proxy`

 6. Use `nvm` to install Node.js, then install a version of node `nvm install xx.xx`, `nvm use xx.xx` and run `nvm ls`.
 Use `node -v && npm -v` to check the version.
-   - nvm install script clones the nvm repository to `~/.nvm`, and attempts to add the source lines to the correct profile file like `~/.zshrc` or `~/.bashrc`.
    - `nvm ls-remote` to browse available versions
    - set default node version: `nvm alias default x.y.z` (`nvm alias default node` to make the "latest" default)
    - check npm config: `npm config ls`